graciemcguire/phase-4-data-structures-binary-search-tree-lab/README.md

 ## Introduction

-Now that you have learned about Binary Search Trees, it's time to put your knowledge to the test!
+In the previous lessons, you learned about different types of `Tree` structures and different methods for traversing them.
+In this lab, you'll get some practice working with a `BinarySearchTree`.

-Fork and clone this lab; you'll be coding in the `lib` folder.
+Fork and clone this lab, then take a look at the files in the `lib` folder.
+Note that we have provided you with the code for the `BinarySearchTree` and `Node` classes.
+You will be doing all of your coding in `lib/binary_search_tree.rb`.
 You can run the tests at any point using `learn test` to check your work.

 ## Instructions

+To pass the tests, you will need to write the following methods:

-Write a method `BinarySearchTree#insert` that inserts a new node into the tree, and then returns the tree.
-The `#insert` method should insert nodes regardless of the tree's existing size, and should not allow duplicate nodes to be inserted.
+- `BinarySearchTree#insert`: this method should take a value as input, create a new `Node` with that value, and insert it into the `Tree` instance.
+The method should insert nodes regardless of the tree's existing size, and should not allow duplicate nodes to be inserted.
+The method should return the `Tree` instance itself if the `Node` was inserted and `nil` otherwise.

-For example:

-- Input: `BinarySearchTree.insert(5)`
-- Output: ``

-- Input:  `BinarySearchTree.insert(11)`
-- Output: ``

-Write a method `BinarySearchTree#search` that takes in a target value and searches for that value in the tree.
-If the value is found it should return the node with the target value, and if it is not found it should return `nil`.
+- `BinarySearchTree#search`: this method should take a target value as input and search for the `Node` with that value in the `Tree` instance.
+The method should return the `Node` with the target value if one is found and `nil` otherwise.

-- Input:  `BinarySearchTree.search(11)`
-- Output: `<Node>.value == 11`

-- Input:  `BinarySearchTree.search(100)`
-- Output: `nil`